d-linnard/CitywideWildfireEvacuationTool/readME.md

 # Welcome to the Citywide Wildfire Evacuation Time Estimation Tool

-Our **mission** is to help communities respond to wildfires by providing resources for planning and mitigation.
+Our **mission** is to save lives using data science.
+For this project, we hope to help communities respond to wildfires by providing resources for planning and mitigation.

 ## Motivation